KrishArul26/Smart-Way-Gate-Monitoring-System-for-Supermarket-Due-to-the-Covid-19-Period-using-AI--Live-Streaming/README.md

   <img width="350" src="https://user-images.githubusercontent.com/74568334/123375260-c1493100-d588-11eb-8e85-5cd781ca9162.jpg">
 </p>

 <h2 align="left">Project Circumstances</h2>

 <p align="center">
   <img width="450" src="https://user-images.githubusercontent.com/74568334/123377633-8cd77400-d58c-11eb-90ba-c72726623532.jpg">
 </p>

-<h4 align="left">In this project, I only collected 900 overall basket images, but in fact, we need to collect more basket images depend on the domain where to be implemented in the system as well as should  focus on different age categories.</h4>
+<p style= 'text-align: justify;'> In this project, I only collected 900 overall basket images, but in fact, we need to collect more basket images depend on the domain where to be implemented in the system as well as should  focus on different age categories.</p>